zazukoians/docker-hitch/README.md

 # Automated build of Hitch with Docker

 This Docker image builds and ships [Hitch](https://github.com/varnish/hitch), a scalable TLS proxy by Varnish Software.
 It is based on [Alpine Linux Docker Image](http://gliderlabs.viewdocs.io/docker-alpine/) which provides a tiny base image.
 The full container is less than 8 megabytes.

-If you have any problems with this image please report issues.
+If you have any problems with this image please report issues on Github.
 Pull requests are also welcome.

 The image is currently built from a Git fork to make sure it compiles on Alpine Linux.
 This will be replaced by the latest stable tarball once our pull request got accepted.

 ### Hitch environment variables

-You can change its behaviour by changing the following environment variables:
+You can change its behavior by changing the following environment variables:

     HITCH_PEM    /etc/ssl/hitch/combined.pem
     HITCH_PARAMS "--backend=[localhost]:80 --frontend=[*]:443"